RobertFehrmann/smartSync/README.md

         ,I_SRC_DB VARCHAR
         ,I_TGT_DB VARCHAR
     )

+### Customizations

 ## Setup

-1. Clone the SmartCopy repo (use the command below or any other way to clone the repo)
+1. Clone the SmartSync repo (use the command below or any other way to clone the repo)
     ```
     git clone https://github.com/RobertFehrmann/smartSyncGS.git
     ```